North Caucasus CAD

 12 pp, 100 x 220 mm, RU

-This neat little booklet has two pictures of Volgograd airport where a crowd is watching the planes come and go.
-On the second picture we see An-10A CCCP-11223.
-It started flying in 1961 with the Moldovan CAD, 3 years later it was transferred to the North Caucasus CAD.
+Small booklet with two pictures of Volgograd airport.
+An-10A CCCP-11223 started flying in 1961 with the Moldovan CAD, 3 years later it was transferred to the North Caucasus CAD.
 In the background two Il-14s.

 36 pp, softcover, 160 x 150 mm, RU-EN